-Note In all ligations, do not exceed a 5% (v/v) glycerol content.
+Note In all ligations, the final glycerol content should be less than 5% (v/v).
+Do not exceed 5% (v/v) glycerol.
 Due to the high molecular weight of the lambda vector, the contents may be very viscous.
 It is important to microcentrifuge the contents of the lambda vector tube briefly at $11,000 \times g$, then gently mix the solution by stirring with a yellow pipet tip prior to pipetting.